A-Coder-Named-Ryan/RamZ-Game-Loader/README.md

 ## Overview

-**GameZ** is a PowerShell-based launcher that automatically extracts compressed 7z game archives into a temporary RAM disk, launches the game at high speed, and cleans up after you exit.
+**RamZ** is a PowerShell-based launcher that automatically extracts compressed 7z game archives into a temporary RAM disk, launches the game at high speed, and cleans up after you exit.
 Perfect for gamers with limited SSD/HDD space who want to compress their game library while still enjoying RAM-speed performance.

-### Why Use GameZ?
+### Why Use RamZ?
 - 🗜️ **Save Disk Space**: Store games as compressed 7z archives (often 20-40% smaller)
 - ⚡ **RAM Speed**: Run games from RAM (Via AIM Toolkit) for faster asset streaming after extraction
 - 🧹 **Clean Gaming**: No leftover files—temporary RAM disk deleted when you close the game